Ole Einar Bjørndalen: Personal life

 Bjørndalen grew up on a farm in Simostranda, the fourth of five children: one of his siblings is fellow biathlete Dag Bjørndalen.
 Both brothers were part of the Norwegian team that took the silver medal in the men's relay at the 1998 Winter Olympics.

 Bjørndalen resides in the village of Obertilliach, Austria.
 He also used to live in Toblach, Italy, with Italian-Belgian biathlete Nathalie Santer.
 They started dating in 1998 and married on 27 May 2006.
 On 4 October 2012, they filed for divorce by mutual consent.

-In April 2016, along with announcing that he will continue his career until the 2018 Winter Olympics in Pyeongchang, Bjørndalen confirmed that he was in a relationship with Belarusian biathlete Darya Domracheva, and that she was pregnant with the couple's first child.
+In April 2016, along with announcing that he would continue his career until the 2018 Winter Olympics in Pyeongchang, Bjørndalen confirmed that he was in a relationship with Belarusian biathlete Darya Domracheva, and that she was pregnant with the couple's first child.
 On 7 July 2016, they married in Sjusjøen, Norway.
 Their daughter Xenia was born on 1 October 2016.
+They welcomed a second daughter in 2023.

 On 3 April 2018 Bjørndalen announced his retirement from biathlon.
 Bjørndalen ended his Olympic career after being left off Norway's 2018 team for PyeongChang, thus ending a bid for a seventh Winter Games.

 Endorsement

-His close to one hundred individual World Cup wins makes Ole Bjorndalen the most winning winter sports athlete of all time.
-He brings the same focused intensity and spirit of victory to the brands and products who sponsor him.
-Ole Bjorndalen cooperates with big and renowned brands.
+Alongside his career Bjørndalen also has a number of endorsement partnertships.
 He has been Certina's loyal ambassador since 2011, InstaForex brand ambassador since 2015.
 Among sports equipment brands that he promotes are Madshus, Odlo, and Casco.